srues2/ViolenceDetectionUsingGTAV/README.md

 ### 3D CNN model
 Inspired by the performance of [Ullah’s](https://www.semanticscholar.org/paper/Violence-Detection-Using-Spatiotemporal-Features-3D-Ullah-Ullah/953a96b6cf39d9acab182ea6345d0202210ebcc0) network, we decided to use his 3D CNN network to determine the performance of the newly created GTA-V dataset.
 The network architecture is shown in figure 1.

-The file "" contains the code " " to save the input frame sequences in numpy files.
+The file **"ViolenceDetectionUsingGTAV/3D CNN/Generator_NpSequences.ipynb"** contains the code to save the input frame sequences in the right input format (numpy files).
+Then the model is created and evaluated in the file **"ViolenceDetectionUsingGTAV/3D CNN/CreateC3DNetwork_And_TrainingTesting.ipynb"**.
+After training the model, the best model and weights are stored in the directory **"ViolenceDetectionUsingGTAV/3D CNN/weights"**.
+Some datasets are too large to be loaded in the AWS GPU server at one time.
+Therefore, it was decided to split the datasets into several parts.
+This is done by the code in the file ** **"ViolenceDetectionUsingGTAV/3D CNN/CreateSubdata.ipynb"**.

 <!-- ROADMAP -->
 ## Roadmap